 - There are a variety of decorative appliance models, ranging from purely decorative to models which can supply some space heating function.

 - They are designed to be inserted into existing fireplaces or as stand-alone products.

-- The gas consumption of decorative appliances varies widely, from around 20 to 60 Megajoules per hour.
-This is significantly higher than unflued gas space heaters which consume 8 to 25 Megajoules per hour.
+- The gas consumption of decorative appliances varies widely, from around 20 to 60mJ per hour.
+This is much higher than unflued gas space heaters which consume 8 to 25mJ per hour.

 - Given their high energy consumption and generally poor heat output, they are a poor choice as a primary source of heating and could result in high energy bills and inferior comfort.
 Decorative gas heaters are not required to carry Energy Rating Labels.

 - If you purchase a decorative gas heater to use in addition to ducted or other gas heating, avoid using it for long periods and only use for its intended decorative purpose.

 An unflued portable gas heater can be a cost-effective choice for larger living areas in some locations and climates.
 They are not recommended as the main form of heating in colder climates as they produce a lot of water vapour and can lead to condensation problems.